JamieBort/CustomerDatabase/README.md

+###Status
+Done for now.
+See ToDo below for next steps.
+However done for now.

 ToDo:
 - [X] 1.
 Refactor code.
 - [X] 2.
 Work on css to make it look more like the [Mockup](#mockup).
 Use template literals.